 Patients who experience severe obstructive sleep apnea with high or severe breathing obstruction levels are generally not candidates for oral appliances.
 However, sleep physicians may also discuss alternative forms of treatment, such as Continuous Positive Airway Pressure (CPAP), for these patients if their OSA is resistant to the usual efficacious treatment.

 There are numerous advantages for patients who use a sleep apnea dental appliance.
 Among these advantages are the following:

 Yes, you can skip using a CPAP machine and start oral appliance therapy as a treatment option to help control moderate sleep apnea.
 Using the dental appliance can prevent snoring and allow the airway to remain open even while you’re sleeping.

 Sleep apnea is a serious condition that doesn’t go away on its own, which means you’re not getting a good night’s rest and enough oxygen.
 If left untreated, it can lead to daytime fatigue, teeth grinding and other serious health problems such as heart trouble, diabetes, stroke, or high blood pressure.

 In general, over-the-counter oral devices should not be used for obstructive sleep apnea treatment.
 In certain situations, OTC oral devices might force the jaw in a worse position for the airway.
 Without the proper treatment and supervision from a doctor, there are no benefits to these devices that outweigh the risks associated with using them.

 At Sloan Creek Dental, we believe you deserve a good night’s sleep.
-If you are interested in learning more about the cost of treating sleep apnea treatment or how we go about treating sleep apnea, contact our office online or call us at 972-468-1440, or leave us a message.
+If you are interested in learning more about the cost of treating sleep apnea treatment, how you can get a dental appliance for sleep apnea, or how we go about treating sleep apnea, contact our office online or call us at 972-468-1440, or leave us a message.